Training of Medical Professionals and Research Scientists

 The MSc(Med) programme in the division of Medical Microbiology is by dissertation only.
 Students usually contact the prospective supervisor and design a research project with a detailed plan and timelines.
 The student and the supervisor are required to agree on the plan and to sign a memorandum of understanding (MOU).
 The Departmental Research committee for the Department of Pathology has guidelines for the students regarding submissions and review of research proposals.

-For more information regarding the MSc programme please contact Dr Widaad Zemanay or the prospective supervisor.
+For the admission requirements to the programme please refer to the university’s web page here.
+For more information regarding the MSc programme please contact Dr Widaad Zemanay or the prospective supervisor on our staff page.

-Doctor of Philosophy - MD001
+PhD (Med) Doctor of Philosophy - MD001